Hendrik van Streek: Biography

 Hendrik was born in the Jordaan neighborhood of Amsterdam as the son of Grietje Cjaesdr.
 Klock and the painter Juriaen van Streeck, who later operated an inn in the Kerkstraat.
 After learning to draw from his father he studied sculpture with Willem van der Hoeven between 1672 and 1677.
-He married Maria van Hockom (ca. 1683-1753) in Amsterdam on 19 March 1683.
+He married Maria van Hockom (c.
+1683 – 1753) in Amsterdam on 19 March 1683.
 The couple had three children, of whom Coenraat van Streek became a sculptor.

 According to the 18th century Dutch artist biographer Arnold Houbraken, after the death of his father in 1678 van Streek took up painting at the instigation of the animal painter Melchior d'Hondecoeter.
 He became a student of the painter of church interiors Emmanuel de Witte who came to live with him in his house in the Kerkstraat for a few months.

 In 1696 he was involved in the decoration of the townhall in Alkmaar.

 Hendrik was buried in the Nieuwe Kerk.
 His widow died in 1753.